Best Ways to Save for a Car if You Plan to Pay in Cash

 Those requirements may include fixed monthly payments, which could be a hassle considering the account will likely not be an essential focus.

-Another disadvantage of an installment savings account is that you commit to
+Another disadvantage of an installment savings account is that you commit to put a set amount into the account each month for a certain period of time.

 That reduces your flexibility with your monthly income.
 With ordinary savings, you can skip a month if things are tight.